DishaChakraborty-11/Brain-Tumor-Detection/README.md

 Use Grad-CAM for visualizing the tumor area in MRI images

 Deploy the model using Streamlit or Render

+---

+Limitations

+Trained on a limited public dataset

+Dataset may be imbalanced

+No cross-dataset or clinical validation performed

+Not optimized for production or real-world medical deployment

+---

+Intended Use

+Educational demonstrations

+Portfolio showcase

+Learning CNN-based medical image classification

+Understanding ML deployment workflows

+---

 👩‍💻 Author
 Disha Chakraborty